natcap/natural-capital-footprint-impact/README.md

                         buffer asset points according to values in this table
 ```

 These examples assume your ecosystem service table is named `ecosystem_service_table.csv` and your assets vector is named `assets_eckert.gpkg`.
-You may replace {??? missing end of sentence ???}
+You may use any other valid file path instead.

 ### Point mode
 `natural-capital-footprint-impact -e ecosystem_service_table.csv points assets_eckert.gpkg asset_results.gpkg company_results.csv`